Honey, Stew & Leonie

 Honey and Stew started with what nourishes—building a fully enclosed orchard and veggie garden even before laying the first stone of their home.

-And this story is not just about them; Honey's mum, Leonie, shares this sanctuary too and has her own wing of the house to call home.
 This project has been a team effort from the beginning and is intergenerational living at its finest, folks, where dreams and future planning are a family affair.

 Highlights